 Those looking beyond Saturday’s match will find plenty to keep them entertained in the series betting.
 England, 4-0 in the correct score market, is 4/6 favourite with Bet365; 3-1 trades 7/4 and those after a prize worth shouting about can try their luck on England 3-0 at a stunning 14/1.

 To get that over the line you’d need a fair share of luck.
-England need to win the next completed match and the weather to play its part.
+England needs to win the next completed match and the weather to play its part.
 It needs to force the abandonment of one of the two remaining ODIs – just as it did the opener.

 Root leads the pack in the top England series batsman at 2/1 and he’s a firm favourite too.
 Denly is his nearest rival back at 5/1, a price shared by Jennings.
 We then get into the bigger prices: Burns is yours at 11/2, Buttler 13/2 and Stokes may just attract a few bets at interest stakes with 7/1 the quote.
 All prices provided by Bet365.

-On the opposing side you can gift yourself a series long bet by backing the top Sri Lankan run scorer.
+On the opposing side, you can gift yourself a series long bet by backing the top Sri Lankan run-scorer.
 Odds-makers have Karunaratne as 10/3 jolly, ahead of Mathews, Mendis and de Silva at 4/1.
 Chandimal can be found in the betting ring with a 9/2 price tag attached, Silva next best at 5/1.

 1st ODI Recap